 So we too parked on the shoulder of the road.
 I don’t know if this is actually allowed, but everyone else was doing it and I’m a rebel (read: lemming).

-If you too park on the side of the Georgian Bay Rd., there is an ATV trail you can follow to get to the trail instead of walking on the shoulder of the highway to get to the parking lot (which understandably unadvisable).
+If you too park on the side of Georgian Bay Rd., you can follow an ATV trail to get to the trail instead of walking on the shoulder of the highway to get to the parking lot (which is understandably unadvisable).
 The ATV trail is muddy and buggy, but beats the alternative.

 Marshy lakes and lily pads